 Put a folded cold towel on the head to prevent dizziness caused by a hot flush.

-When staying Ryokan or accommodations with hot springs, you will be provided a long thin cotton towel called “Tenugui”, put it on your head while bathing in the tub.
+When staying in Ryokan or accommodations with hot springs, you will be provided a long thin cotton towel called “Tenugui”, and put on your head while bathing in the tub.

-*Anyway, you will have trouble with finding a place to put a towel in a public hot spring in Japan, and also it is taboo that soak the towel in the bathtub.
+*Anyway, you will have trouble finding a place to put a towel in a public hot spring in Japan, and also it is taboo that soaks the towel in the bathtub.
 So you have no choice but to put it on the head.